Security Trust&Savings Bank

 Storm Lake, Iowa · FDIC Cert #968

-Security Trust&Savings Bank is an FDIC-insured bank (Certificate #968) with $263M in total assets and $242M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Security Trust&Savings Bank, an FDIC-insured bank (Certificate #968) with $263M in total assets and $242M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Storm Lake, Iowa, the bank maintains a Tier 1 capital ratio of 29.57% (Well-Capitalized) and a nonperforming loan ratio of 0.04%.
-BankHealthData assigns a composite Health Grade of A (94/100).
+BankHealthData assigns a composite Health Grade of A (94/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Security Trust&Savings Bank (FDIC cert 968) is a community bank — $263M in total assets, $242M in deposits, serving the Storm Lake, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.